McCaffrey scores 4 TDs to lead the 49ers past the Cardinals 35-16

 RECORD WATCH

-He also became the fourth Niners player since 1991 to score three TDs in the first half, joining Jerry Rice, Ricky Watters and Tevin Coleman.
+He also became the fourth Niners player since 1991 to score three TDs in the first half, joining Rice, Watters and Tevin Coleman.

 FAKING IT